 2 A Doggie-dog World

 This phrase is often said instead of the correct term, ‘a dog-eat-dog world’, although the former sounds like a delightful place to live in my opinion.
 The phrase A dog-eat-dog world is used to refer to a situation or a place that is highly competitive.

 The correct phrase is actually ‘another think coming’.
 As in, ‘if that what you think, then you have another think coming.’
 It literally means ‘think again’.

 4 On Tender Hooks

 ‘On Tenterhooks’ is the correct term but it’s easy to see how it can be muddled.
-A tenterhook is a hooked nail used in a tenter – a wooden frame used in the process of making woollen cloth. if one is ‘on tenterhook’ one is said to be anxious, or tense, as in the stretching of cloth on a tenter.
+A tenterhook is a hooked nail used in a tenter – a wooden frame used in the process of making woollen cloth.
+If one is ‘on tenterhooks’ one is said to be anxious, or tense, as in the stretching of cloth on a tenter.

 5 Nip it in the Butt

 The correct phrase is ‘Nip it in the Bud’ and again, it’s not hard to see how it can be misconstrued.
 Nip it n the butt sounds quite painful, whereas the actual phrase refers to the horticultural act of nipping off a bud from a plan before it can flower or become a fruit.